Rust-Web-Development/website/content/_index.md

 <h1>Rust Web Development</h1>

-Checkout why you want to use Rust for web development via this [blog article](https://rustwebdevelopment.com/blog/why-rust/) on this website.
-And of course there is the [Rust Web Development book](https://www.manning.com/books/rust-web-development).
+Welcome to your journey into Rust for web development.

+This website is meant to be as a landing page for the [Rust Web Development book](https://www.manning.com/books/rust-web-development), but also a launchpad for other resources.

 You can use the [Rust Playground](https://play.rust-lang.org/) to exercise little code snippets and follow along tutorials.
 The website [AreWeWebYet](https://www.arewewebyet.org/) has crates, tutorials and books you need to get started.